Rather than read about what Roadtrip does, here's a Tiktok video someone made about it! She nailed it. This wasn't even an #ad!

 The problem is, it's genuinely hard to figure out how much your summer roadtrip might cost.
 You can easily figure out accomodation costs, and you can budget for food costs, but unless you know your car really well it's hard to budget for gas prices – which, as it turns out can be fairly expensive!

-We considered having an option between 3 different car types, but after some research discovered that car’s since 1995 have become 25-30% more fuel efficient, so using an average could end up being very inaccurate.
+I considered having an option between 3 different car types, but after some research discovered that car’s since 1995 have become 25-30% more fuel efficient, so using an average could end up being very inaccurate.

 The app needs something that everyone knows about their car, that makes it unique.
 I considered using a database that had a variety of different car manufacturers, models, and years – but this result made the user experience a lot slower than I'd like from a simple calculator, and it meant it always had to be updated with new cars.